3 Cost-Effective Small Business Advertising Ideas

 Using Google Ads for Small Business Advertising

-Way back in the 20th century, small business advertising usually involved broadcasting your message to large groups of people, hoping to catch the attention of a small percentage of them.
+Way back in the 20th century, small and local business advertising usually involved broadcasting your message to large groups of people, hoping to catch the attention of a small percentage of them.
 You'd place an ad in the Yellow Pages or a local newspaper, or perhaps buy a radio spot, and hope for the best.

 Online advertising is generally more cost-effective and more effective, period, because you're able to target your advertising budget at a more select group of people, and closely measure how that audience responds to your advertising.

 One of the most measurable forms of online advertising is paid search marketing, a system that allows you to place advertisements in the search results when people are searching for products or services related to what your business offers.
 You then pay a small fee to the search engine every time somebody clicks on one of your ads.
 For this reason, paid search marketing is also known as PPC, or pay-per-click marketing.

 Because Google is the world's most popular search engine, Google's search advertising system, Google Ads, is the most popular platform for PPC.

 You can make Google Ads work even on a limited budget by adhering to these best practices:

 - Bidding on keywords with high intent: Only place advertisements on keyword searches that reveal commercial intent, or intention on the part of the searcher to buy something.
 For example, if you're a real estate agent, you'll get more value out of people searching for specific phrases like "boston 2 bedroom apartment available now" than something broad and generic like "vacation rentals."
 Keyword research will help you find those "sweet spot" keyword terms.

 - Using various targeting methods to focus your budget: For example, you could use targeting parameters to only show ads to users in a certain demographic (such as women or people with high incomes), or to restict your ads so they only appear during your small business's active operating hours.